elixir-lsp/elixir-ls/eels/README.md

 The new startup sequence is:

-* The wrapper script compiles, using the project OTP/Elixir, this application caches it;
+* The wrapper script compiles, using the project OTP/Elixir, this application caches it (done);
-* The wrapper script starts the just-compiled application;
+* The wrapper script starts the just-compiled application (done);
-* The application enables clustering and tries to find the Elixir-LS process under a well-known global name;
+* The application enables clustering and tries to find the Elixir-LS process under a well-known global name (done);
-* If it is not found, Elixir-LS is started using its distribution in the background and the finding is retried;
+* If it is not found, Elixir-LS is started using its distribution in the background and the finding is retried (done);
 * The embedded server registers with Elixir-LS and starts piping stdin/stdout to it;
 * Elixir-LS handles the LSP protocol, as usual, but calls back to the embedded server for anything it needs to figure out.